corda/corda/docs/source/corda-configuration-file.rst

         *Default:* not defined

   bftSMaRt
-    *(Experimental)* If part of a distributed BFT-SMaRt cluster, specify this configuration object with the following settings:
+    *(Deprecated)* If part of a distributed BFT-SMaRt cluster, specify this configuration object with the following settings:

       replicaId
         The zero-based index of the current replica.
 All replicas must specify a unique replica id.